 Depending on where you'd like to travel, and what sort of volunteering you're interested in doing, most of these projects are available in Central and South America, Africa and Asia.
 Go Kiwi Go also works on conservation projects with turtles in Greece.

 Volunteer experiences are also a great way to see the country you're visiting.
-Go Kiwi Go, works with out trusted partners on both the projects, and ensuing that there are plenty of great activities to do as well.
-From dance lessons, to fantastic walks, to lessons in coffee making, to spending time with elephants, there is something for everyone.
+Go Kiwi Go, works with trusted partners on both the projects, and ensuing that there are plenty of great activities to do as well.
+From dance lessons, to fantastic walks, to coffee making, to spending time with elephants, there is something for everyone.

-Go Kiwi Go volunteer experiences are very flexible with projects running from two to 24 weeks and you can:
+Go Kiwi Go volunteer experiences are very flexible, with projects running from two to 24 weeks and you can:

 Just do a Go Kiwi Go experience

-Have a Go Kiwi Go experience in the middle of your tourist travel, for example travel for a few weeks, have a volunteer experience and then return to travel
+Have a Go Kiwi Go experience in the middle of your tourist travel, for example travel for a few weeks, have a volunteer experience, and then return to travel

 Do a Go Kiwi Go experience at the beginning or the end of a trip

 People volunteer for many reasons, mostly out of a desire to give back, or help others, but it’s also okay to want to benefit yourself from volunteering.
-At Go Kiwi Go, we like to think that volunteering is an exchange.
-You give, but you also receive.
+At Go Kiwi Go, we like to think that volunteering is an exchange, you give, but you also receive.

 So how does this work?
-Well today you might be helping down at your local community center giving out vegetables, and next week, you might be getting some advice from a charity about How to budget.
+Well today you might be helping down at your local community center giving out vegetables, and next week, you might be getting some advice from a charity about how to budget.
 It is about being active on all sides of the cycle, both as a giver, and at times as a receiver.

 "This was the most valuable experience I’ve ever had while travelling and to be able to just spend 2 weeks (up to 24 weeks) is an easy thing to add into your travels."
 Megan Singleton, Blogger at Large